apache/griffin/griffin-doc/measure/measure-configuration-guide.md

  ##### For File based Data Connectors:

- - Currently supported formats like Parquet, ORC, AVRO, Text and Delimited types like CSV, TSV etc.
+ - Currently supports formats like Parquet, ORC, AVRO, Text and Delimited types like CSV, TSV etc.
  - Local files can also be read by prepending `file://` namespace.
  - **config** object supports the following keys,